KiBk/notes-lite/description.md

 - **Sign-in** – A name-only login screen with a theme toggle (light/dark).
 Persist the last signed-in user and restore their session automatically.
 - **Create notes** – A fixed floating action button creates a new note seeded with the theme’s default pastel colour.
 Notes contain a title, body, colour swatch, and metadata, and save immediately for the active user.
 - **Read at a glance** – Notes render in a masonry-style grid with consistent gutters.
 Card heights auto-adjust; long bodies fade out with a gradient sampled from the card colour.
-- **Edit with context** – Clicking a card (or pressing Enter/Space while focused) opens a colour-tinted sheet modal.
+- **Edit with context** – Clicking a card opens a colour-tinted sheet modal.
 The sheet sits on a blurred overlay, matches the current note colour, auto-grows the body textarea, and closes on Escape or backdrop click.
 The sheet footer hosts action chips (Colour, Pin/Unpin, Archive/Unarchive, Delete forever when applicable) using minimal glyphs (`○`/`●`) instead of emojis.
 - **Colour control** – Tapping the “Colour” chip reveals a floating palette bubble elevated above the sheet.
 The palette offers seven muted pastel options; it hides when the pointer leaves or focus shifts away, and selecting a colour updates both the card and sheet instantly.

 ## Organizing Notes